yanchenglee98/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-- The index refers to the index number shown in the displayed resident list.
+- The index refers to the index number shown in the displayed residents list.
 The index must be a positive integer between 1 and 2,147,483,647.

 - You will need to take note of the same pointers as the add command.